 From a young age, men in Minangkabau have been accustomed to sleeping in a surau to learn and socialize with other people who are considered more experienced.
-When the time comes for them to stand alone, they have to leave the village to earn a living if there is nothing to do in village, especially according the to Minangkabau custom, men are not entitled to inherited land (Gayatri et al., 2019).
+When the time comes for them to stand alone, they have to leave the village to earn a living if there is nothing to do in the village, especially according to Minangkabau custom, men are not entitled to inherited land (Gayatri et al., 2019).
 Customs and culture have also instilled "a sense of kinship" in a broad sense in him.
 Throughout their lives they are constantly reminded of their obligations not only to their children and wives but also to their nieces and nephews, all their brothers, especially sisters, and even all the people of the village (Fernandez et al., 2021).
-This is following Minangkabau rhyme, a "satinggi-tingti tabangnyo bangau, hinggoknyo ka kubangan juo" (as high as a crane flies, it lands in a puddle too), which means that no matter how far a person goes, one day he will return to his hometown (Mora, 2020).
+This is following a Minangkabau rhyme, "satinggi-tingti tabangnyo bangau, hinggoknyo ka kubangan juo" (as high as a crane flies, it lands in a puddle too), which means that no matter how far a person goes, one day he will return to his hometown (Mora, 2020).

-3. METHODS
+C. RESEARCH METHODS

 This study uses a qualitative method with a realist ethnographic approach.
-Qualitative collects information research from participants in a broad environment, general questions, and contains and analyzes data sourced from participants' words subjectively.
+Qualitative research collects information from participants in a broad environment, general questions, and contains and analyze 11 at a sourced from participants' words subjectively.
 The Realist Ethnographic Approach is a qualitative design in which the researcher describes and interprets the same pattern of values, behaviors, beliefs, and language of a cultural group.
-This study's group with the same culture is the Minangkabau ethnic, a culture.
-The ethnographic migration research was conducted by interviewing cultural figures and successful figures of the Minangkabau ethnic.
+This study's group with the same culture is the Minangkabau ethnic, a migration culture.
+The ethnographic research was conducted by interviewing cultural figures and successful figures of the Minangkabau ethnic.
 In addition to ethnographic studies, research studies are carried out through literature studies.

-4. RESULT AND DISCUSSION
+D. RESULT AND DISCUSSION